cubesatlab/cubedos/README.md

 + `doc`: The documentation of CubedOS.

++ `mercury`: The interface definition language compiler for CubedOS.

 + `samples`: This folder contains various sample programs that illustrate CubedOS in action.

 + `src`: The CubedOS source code repository.